-- Two design package audits of PGH Wong are planned. - Audit of L.B.
-Foster in Pueblo, CO, the manufacturer of insulated joints, is planned. - Audit of BBII field activities of the installation of OCS assemblies and impedance bonds is planned for second shift.
+- Two design package audits of PGH Wong are planned. - Audit of BBII field activities of the installation of OCS assemblies and impedance bonds is planned for second shift. - Review ProVen's response to the CAR for lack of implementation of nonconformance system needed to properly document construction discrepancies.